 A garbage disposal is the smallest appliance that causes the biggest hassle…when it stops working.
+Is garbage disposal maintenance necessary?
 Do you know the correct way to treat and/or maintain your disposal?
 Did you know if your garbage disposal stops spinning that it can most likely be fixed with a tool from your local hardware store that costs less than $10?

 Here are some basic dos and don’ts that will help you keep your garbage disposal clean and in good condition and save you money on repairs or replacements.